 As employees continuously adopt new technologies in their work environments, it is the goal of Microsoft and Citrix to provide you with an optimized user experience as well as easy access to all the apps and insights you need.

-The solutions being offered are intended to facilitate organizations’ migration to the cloud as well as speed up the adoption of digital workspaces and virtual desktops.
+The solutions offered intend to facilitate organizations’ migration to the cloud as well as speed up the adoption of digital workspaces and virtual desktops.
 And you can look at the partnership that these two enterprises have already built around Microsoft Teams as a great example of what organizations stand to gain.

 By delivering this within the Citrix Workspace experience, users can benefit from higher levels of performance leading to increased productivity.